EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 > Before starting this please ensure that you have followed our [IAM Deployment Guide](./iam/main-iam.md) and have a Keycloak instance running.

-### 10.1 Create Keycloak Clients
+### 9.1 Create Keycloak Clients

 The Workspace requires two Keycloak clients:

-1. `workspace` - used for the OIDC/UMA flows that enforce authentication/authorization during request ingress
+* `workspace-api`

-2. `workspace-pipeline` - used by the `workspace-api` to perform administrative actions against the Keycloak API to properly protect newly created workspaces<br>
+    Used by the Workspace API to interface with Keycloak and OPA for authentication and authorization.

-   > NOTE that this client is configured with additional roles to support this function
+* `workspace-pipeline`

-#### 10.1.1 `workspace` Client
+    Used by the workspace pipelines to perform administrative actions against the Keycloak API to properly protect newly created workspaces.

 Use the `create-client.sh` script in the `/scripts/utils/` directory.
-This script prompts you for basic details and automatically creates a Keycloak client in your chosen realm:
+This script prompts you for basic details and automatically creates a Keycloak client in your chosen realm.
+Make sure that you **run this script twice**, once for each client as both clients are required.

 ```bash
 bash ../utils/create-client.sh